EddyVerbruggen/nativescript-ar/docs/api.md

     z: 1
   },
   scale: 0.25,
-  mass: 0.2, // pass this in so the model can 'fall'.
+  mass: 0.2, // pass this in, so the model can 'fall'.
 Increase the 'position.y' value for a higher drop :)
-  onTap: ((model: ARNode) => {
+  onTap: (model: ARNode) => console.log("Model was tapped"),
-    console.log("Model was tapped");
-  }),
   onLongPress: ((model: ARNode) => {
     console.log("Model was longpressed, removing it just for show.");
     model.remove();
   })
 }).then(arNode => {
-  // to remove the model after a few seconds you can do this: setTimeout(() => {
+  // to remove the model after a few seconds, you can do this: setTimeout(() => {
     arNode.remove();
   }, 2000);